prototypefund/Digital_Bargeld-docs/api-bank.rst

 .. code-block:: tsref

   interface BankDepositDetails {

     // Timestamp related to the transaction being made.
     timestamp: Timestamp;

-    // Serial id identifying the transaction into the bank's
+    // Serial id identifying the transaction in the bank's
     // database.
     serial_id: number;
   }